gpstar81/GPStar-proton-pack/CYCLOTRON.md

 [Demonstration Video by JustinDustin](https://www.youtube.com/watch?v=kXAhU2Zis18) (YouTube) [![Haslab Proton Pack 40 LED Neopixel Ring](https://img.youtube.com/vi/kXAhU2Zis18/maxresdefault.jpg)](https://www.youtube.com/watch?v=kXAhU2Zis18)

+Note: This approach is considered deprecated for the cyclotron lid as the 5-LED lid lights provide the same density, while the new 9-LED lid lights provide a much smoother transition.
+But for users who have implemented this the solution is still supported in software.

 ## Light Switch Panel (Optional)

 There is a included STL file that you can 3D Print to replace the Cyclotron switch plate.
 You can add 5mm LEDs into the holes.
 See reference in the [Pack Setup](PACK.md) for wiring to the Arduino Mega.
 You can use cliplites to hold the LEDs in place.
-Refer to the parts list on where to source them.
+Refer to the [parts list](BOM.md) on where to source them.

+If using the Frutto 8-LED PCB for RGB lighting, you will want to substitute [8 clear CLF-280-CTP cliplites](https://www.digikey.com/en/products/detail/visual-communications-company-vcc/CLF-280-CTP/4515438).
+This panel will sit between the pack controller and the inner cyclotron "cake" lights.

+For reference, if using all of the optional parts which use addressable LEDs this is the correct order for installation:

+`Pack Controller -> Inner LED Panel PCB -> Inner Cake Ring -> Cavity Lights`

+Connections should be made to the side opposite the LEDs using JST-PH connectors.
+Plug J1 will be connected to the pack controller's "NEO-C" (aka.
+"Inner Cyclotron") port.
+This will be a straight-through cable for Data/VCC/GND.
+The inner cake lights should be attached to Plug J2 also using the pattern of Data/VCC/GND.
+Note that the order of wiring on the connection may need to be adjusted to match the LED ring light in use.

 ![Panel with Cliplites](images/SwitchPanel.jpg)